aghaeifar/optimized_multi_coil/README.md

-# optimized_multi_coil
+# Introduction
-Optimization of coils arrangment in a multi-coil shim setup for human brain shiming
+Optimization of coils arrangment/size in a multi-coil shim setup

+# Requirements:
+Matlab with the following toolboxes
+* distrib_computing_toolbox
+* matlab
+* optimization_toolbox
+* statistics_toolbox